meisben/easyEEZYbotARM/README.md

 This python code is distributed as a python package.
 A setup file is included and so dependent libraries should install with the package.

-To install the package on Windows, OS X or Linux, download the zip file or clone the repository.
-Then open a terminal window, navigate to the setup directory using the 'cd' command and install the package using pip command:
+To install the package on Windows, OS X or Linux:

+(1) Download the easyEZZYbotARM zip file or clone the github repository (2) Then open a terminal window and navigate to the setup.py directory using the 'cd' command (3) Install the package using the pip command:

 ```sh
 pip install .